-When: Decide on a specific play session time.
+When: Decide upon a specific play session time.
 I recommend starting with 20-30 minutes, once a week.
 Choose a time when you will have little to no interruptions and you can focus your attention solely on the child.
-Choose a time when your child will be fed and rested to avoid any irritability or fussiness.
+You also want to consider a time when your child will be fed and rested to avoid any irritability or fussiness.

-Where: Choose a room with few (or no) distractions for you and your child.
-You will be putting the toys on the floor so find a place with decent floor space.
-If all the rooms in your house are regularly used, just make sure the space is clean (to minimize the distraction of thinking about the mess).
+Where: Choose a room that has little distrations for you and your child.
+You will be putting the toys on the floor so consider somewhere with decent floor space.
+If all the rooms in your house are regularly used, just make sure the space is clean (to minimize the distration of thinking about the mess).

-What to Tell the Child: Tell your child that you want to spend more quality time with them and you have chosen the special time, place, and toys to play together.
-Make the focus your desire to spend time with them, rather than wanting anything from the child.
+What To Tell The Child: Tell your child that you want to spend more quality time with them and you have chosen the special time, place, and toys to play together.
+Make the focus on your desire to spend time with them, rather than wanting anything from the child.

-Play Materials: Below is a list of toys and play materials to collect, but first I’d like to offer a few pointers and guidelines.
+Play Materials: Below is a list of toys and play materials to collect, but first I have a few pointers/guidelines.